sdrdis/haml_to_js/README.md

 `haml_to_js file` or `haml_to_js < file`

-Take a look at integration test cases in order to what generated code looks like.
+Take a look at integration test cases in order to see what generated code looks like.

 The generated code has dependencies; it needs two functions `attrs` and `escape`.
 It is recommended to include [haml_to_js.js](https://github.com/sdrdis/haml_to_js/blob/master/js/haml_to_js.js).